henryle-n/Handwriting-Prediction-Tensorflow2/README.md

 * **Why CNN?** CNN was chosen for its proven accurate predictions up to 98% with just a few layers of Conv2D and Dense Networks, within 5 training epochs.
 The power of CNN lies within its capability to "scan" the image in 2D instead of 1D space (comparing to Dense Network).
 Together with Dense Network, CNN creates the unmatchable model for any image prediction/ classification.

 ## 3. Training Data, Model Architecture and Training Process
+### Dataset
-* Dataset chosen for training: MNIST dataset, thanks to Prof. Yann LeCun.
-Dataset was loaded from Keras database.
+* MNIST dataset, thanks to Prof. Yann LeCun.
+Dataset was loaded from Keras built-in database.
 * 60,000 28x28 pixel images of handwritten digits used for training, 10,000 of same size for validation.
 Total 70,000 images.
 * All digits were centered in the frame.
 * Perfect white background (rgb(255, 255, 255)) and black stroke (small gray mixed, rgb(0, 0, 0))

+### Model Training
 * Each of the image features will be processed thru the network that is built based on convolutional block concepts (2+ Conv2D, Batch Normalization, Max Pooling in each block).
 The output consists of 10 digit classifications, which are from 0 to 9.

 <img src="./static/assets/img/readme/model_architecture.png" alt="please go to image folder for this pic">